 If we were to use a metaphor to describe the mystery of brain human, we could imagine it as an ancient laboratory.
-Inside, a vintage radio with five distinct channels: they don't broadcast music or news, but different mental states.
-One of these channels broadcasts Theta waves.
+Inside, a vintage radio with five distinct channels: they do not broadcast music or news, but different mental states.
+One of these channels transmits Theta waves.

 These waves, for years, have been like a mysterious melody that has piqued the curiosity of scientists.
 But today, we seem to be on the way to deciphering this conundrum and understanding the crucial role of theta waves in memory and creativity.